empowerID/empowernow_docs/docs/services/mcp-gateway/index.md

 ## Production guidance

-- Configure agents/UIs to call the MCP Gateway endpoint only.
+- Configure agents/UIs to call the ARIA MCP Gateway endpoint only.
 Do not expose CRUDService `/mcp/*` directly to external clients.
 - Keep Loopback MCP enabled on CRUDService to generate tools; register those upstreams in the Gateway configuration.
-- Treat the BFF and MCP Gateway as complementary: BFF for human SPA routes; MCP Gateway for agent MCP routes.
+- Treat ARIA Shield and ARIA MCP Gateway as complementary: ARIA Shield for SPA routes and provider streaming/budgets; MCP Gateway for agent MCP routes.

 ## See also

 - CRUDService — Loopback MCP (no‑code tool catalogs)
-- ARIA Shield — Agent‑aware enforcement at the boundary (for agent traffic)
+- ARIA Shield — Provider Proxy and MCP Gateway product family (agent and provider traffic)